-A committee was set up to consider many different methods of raising the hull.
+A committee, consisting of McKee, Cmdr Alan Bax, W.O.B.
+Majer and archaeologist Margaret Rule, was set up to consider many different methods of raising the hull.
 They decided to use a purpose-built lifting frame that would be attached by wires to steel bolts passing through the hull at carefully selected points.
 These points were spread evenly across the section of the ship, mainly in the major structural beams.

 The giant floating crane Tog Mor was used for this extremely precise operation.

 The tubular steel lifting frame was placed in position and supported on four legs above the wreck.
 The hull was wired to the frame from the bolts.
 Hydraulic jacks then raised the hull a few critical centimetres to lift it from the suction effect of the silt below.